replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on November 28, 2023

 ### Bug Fixes {#bug-fixes-v2023-11-28-0}
-* Fixes an issue that causes linter results to not be displayed when opening a KOTS release for editing.
+* Fixes an issue that caused linter results to not be displayed when opening a KOTS release for editing.
 * Fixes loading state on the Customers table view.

 ## v2023.11.27-1